parakalan/parakalan.github.io/_posts/2025-07-25-blue-pot-problem.md

 Madhva's followers see unified entities.
 When you say "blue pot," you're describing one bluepot—a single reality that is inherently blue-pot-ish.
 The blueness isn't something separate that got attached; it's intrinsic to this particular entity's nature.

 Vishnu's compassion, beauty, and sovereignty aren't separate qualities that got "added on."
 They're expressions of His inherent divine nature.
-When we experience His compassion versus His beauty, we're experiencing different aspects of one complete, indivisible divine Person.

 The advantage?
 No composition problem.
 Vishnu isn't made up of parts—He simply is compassionate, beautiful, sovereign by His very nature.